How Illinois Is Taking On Trump's Immigration Agenda

 Under current administration guidelines, when police arrest or detain an undocumented immigrant, they run his or her fingerprints through the system.
 If those prints are a match in the DHS database, a federal immigration agency will receive a notice.
 ICE then issues what is known as an “immigration detainer,” a document requesting local law enforcement to keep the person in custody until a federal agent can come in.
 The TRUST Act is designed to make sure that the feds come with a warrant, not just a detainer.
 “It doesn’t completely remove ICE from our communities,” says Tara Tidwell Cullen of the National Immigrant Justice Center.
 “But it will help reduce deportations, because ICE does depend so much on these detainers.”

-SB-31 is the first statewide bill that targets immigration detainers, but it isn’t without precedent: In 2014, the Colorado Legislature repealed a bill that required law enforcement to assist federal immigration authorities.
-Mark Silverstein, the Civil Director of the ACLU of Colorado, said at the time that the bill was especially damaging to victims of domestic violence, who were afraid to approach police for help.
+SB-31 is the first statewide bill that targets immigration detainers, but it isn’t without precedent: In 2014, the Colorado Legislature repealed a law that required law enforcement to assist federal immigration authorities.
+Mark Silverstein, the Civil Director of the ACLU of Colorado, said at the time that the law was especially damaging to victims of domestic violence, who were afraid to approach police for help.

 In Illinois, where 4 percent of state’s population is undocumented, according to a report by the Illinois Coalition for Immigrant and Refugee Rights, TRUST Act backers say that asking local police to participate in immigration enforcement damages their relationship with the community they’re tasked with protecting.
 “We want anybody to feel free to call the police, and we would like to get the word out that this bill should make anyone living in Illinois feel comfortable about calling the police and getting the service they need,” says Ed Wojcicki, the Executive Director of the Illinois Association of Chiefs of Police.